Last updated: August 2026

 How does Named-Storm or hurricane exposure affect a Corpus Christi contractor's GL coverage?

 Named-Storm and hurricane exposure can affect underwriting because Corpus Christi contractors often work near the bayfront, Padre Island, North Beach, Flour Bluff, and other coastal or storm-sensitive areas.
 GL is third-party liability coverage, not property insurance, but storms can complicate leak, water intrusion, completed operations, and causation disputes.
 A carrier may ask more questions about roofing, exterior envelope, structural, or waterfront work.
-Contractors should confirm whether any Named-Storm wording is required by the contract before binding coverage.
+A named-storm endorsement or deductible attaches to a commercial property, builder’s risk or inland marine policy and not to a general liability policy, so a contract asking for named-storm terms is asking about the property side of your insurance program.
+Contractors should confirm which policy the contract is addressing before binding coverage.

 Does refinery or Eagle Ford Shale work change a Corpus Christi contractor's GL premium?